vlayer-xyz/vlayer/book/src/contributing/extension.md

 ## Building

-First build vlayer server with:
+First build the vlayer server with:

 ```sh
 cd rust